 - Understand and obey traffic control devices, such as stop signs.

-- Ensure children wear bright colors for visibility.
+- Wear bright colors for visibility.

 - Plan a walking route to school.
 Choose the most direct way with the fewest street crossings and, if possible, with intersections that have crossing guards.

 - Be sure they walk to and from school with a friend, sibling or neighbor.